 Sam wouldn’t entertain salad on his plate until he grew his own, I just wish I’d tried doing it sooner!
 My advice would be to start with a variety that interests your children, be it because of the name, shape or colour.
 A trip to your local garden centre where they can choose their own packet of seeds is a great way to spark enthusiasm.
 The seeds tend to be small, so you will need to supervise sowing, and encourage children to practice taking little pinches of seeds before they start.
 Salad leaves are quick growers and should be ready for eating within a few weeks, perfect for impatient little gardeners.

-If you’d like more fun gardening ideas, check out my post on 50 fun ways to get kids gardening for lots of inspiration.
+If you’d like more fun gardening ideas, check out my posts on 10 brilliant garden projects to do with children and 50 fun ways to get kids gardening for lots of inspiration.
+You might also like to take a look at the best tools for planting seeds.

 What are your favourite seeds to grow with children?